xiangao/reproducible-research/content/git/index.md

 No reason to be intimidated.
 You've got this!

 > How do I delete a repo?

-To learn Git and GitHub, you'll want to create some test repositories and play around with them for a while.
-You may want to delete them later.

 * On your computer, if you delete the `.git` subdirectory, the folder will no longer be a Git repository.